behaviorbot/request-info/README.md

 # *OPTIONAL* Label to be added to Issues and Pull Requests with insufficient information given
 requestInfoLabelToAdd: needs-more-info

-# *OPTIONAL* Require the issue to match an issue template you have in your repository.
+# *OPTIONAL* Require the issue to contain more information than what is provided in the issue template; will fail if the issue body contains just the provided template.
 matchIssueTemplate: true

 # *OPTIONAL* Only warn about insufficient information on these events type